cp3-llbb/HHbbWWAnalysis/MachineLearning/HHMachineLearning/README.md

 ```
 python Utils.py --zip slurm/name_of_jobs/output/one_of_the_job_output.zip model/my_model.zip
 ```

-Warning : just changind the zip name will not work because the content also needs to change name (hence the function in `Utils.py`)
+*Warning* : just changing the zip name will not work because the content also needs to change name (hence the function in `Utils.py`)

 The other option with more details is to use the report option
 ```